jpda/bb-azcopy/README.md

 Error handling isn't terribly robust.
 I haven't written apps in winforms in a long time so some of my patterns and practices may be bit rusty.

 ## [bb-azdm](https://github.com/jpda/bb-azcopy/tree/master/bb-azdm) - barebones winforms using Azure Data Movement libraries
 AzCopy is underpinned by the Azure Data Movement libraries, so it makes sense to try it here.
-This simple app uses the SAS to get a container reference, creates a file and starts uploading, reporting progress back.
+This simple app uses the libraries to upload data to blob storage, using the SAS to get a container reference, create a file and report progress back.
 Requires .net 4.5.